-There are two modes you can use to submit your queries using Direct Link: Extract Now mode and Background mode.
+There are three modes you can use to submit your queries using Direct Link: Extract Now, Background, and Scheduled.
 These modes determine how data is extracted from the SAP ERP system.

 When you submit a query, you must select one of these modes: